Approaches to mental health

 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject, preferably with the OU.
 You are not required to have done any study before in this subject area but if you have any doubt about the suitability of the module, please speak to an adviser.

 This module is entirely delivered through online through learning guides.
-These will comprise, text graphics, quizzes (for self-assessment) and a range of media resources.
-They will also provide links to web-based resources.
-You'll also be guided to find and research for relevant resources using the OU Library.
+These will comprise of text, graphics, quizzes (for self-assessment) and a range of media resources.